Kinesiology — Graduate Certificate, MS, PhD, Minor

 Degree requirements for all non-thesis master’s programs include a minimum of 33 hours and 36 hours for thesis master's programs.
 All non-thesis master's degrees require a written comprehensive exam.
 Additional degree requirements for the alternative MS certification program in physical education/teacher education are in compliance with regulations established by the Alabama State Department of Education.
-These requirements include a semester long, full-time internship and satisfactory completion of the State's testing program which consists of passing scores on College of Education approved standardized assessments and official submission of the edTPA assessment for scoring.
+These requirements include a semester long, full-time internship and satisfactory completion of the State's testing program and official submission of the edTPA assessment for scoring.
 Additionally, in order to be recommended for teacher certification candidates must receive passing scores on the edTPA assessment.
-In accordance with State regulations, effective for students unconditionally admitted prior to July 1, 2017, a minimum GPA of 3.00 is required on all courses used to meet master's-level certification program requirements.
+In accordance with State regulations, effective for students unconditionally admitted prior to July 1, 2017, a minimum GPA of 3.00 is required on all courses used to meet master's-level program requirements.
 Effective for students unconditionally admitted July 1, 2017 and after, a minimum GPA of 3.25 will be required on all courses used to meet master's-level certification program requirements.

 Doctor of Philosophy Degree Program (PhD)

 Applicants to the School of Kinesiology’s PhD program must satisfy the Graduate School’s admission requirements.
 School of Kinesiology admission requirements include competitive GRE scores, current resume, statement of purpose (including research focus), letters of recommendation, and approval by the school.

-The PhD program requires a minimum of 60 semester hours beyond the bachelor’s degree.
+The PhD program requires a minimum of 60 semester hours beyond the master’s degree.
 Research methods and statistics are components of all doctoral programs.
 The remaining hours are divided between the area of specialization and approved support courses.
 After satisfactory completion of coursework and a general written and oral examination, the student advances to candidacy.
 Doctoral students must register for at least 10 semester hours of doctoral research while completing a dissertation.

 Specialized areas of doctoral study include biomechanics, exercise physiology, motor neuroscience, motor development, sport and exercise psychology, motor learning and control, physical activity and health, and teaching and research in physical education.